-(CNN) -- Here is a look at the life of Muhammad Ali, three-time World Heavyweight Champion and Olympic gold medalist.
+(CNN)Here is a look at the life of boxing legend Muhammad Ali, three-time world heavyweight champion and Olympic gold medalist.

-Personal Birth date: January 17, 1942
+Birth date: January 17, 1942

-Birthplace: Louisville, Kentucky
+Birth place: Louisville, Kentucky

-Birth name: Cassius Marcellus Clay, Jr.
+Birth name: Cassius Marcellus Clay Jr.

-Mother: Odessa (Grady) Clay.
+Mother: Odessa (Grady) Clay

-Marriages: Yolanda (Lonnie) Williams (November 19, 1986-present); Veronica Porche (June 1977-January 1986, divorced); Kalilah Tolona (Belinda Boyd) (August 1967-January 1977, divorced); Sonji Roi (August 1964-January 1966, divorced)
+Marriages: Yolanda (Lonnie) Williams (November 19, 1986-June 3, 2016, his death); Veronica Porche (June 1977-January 1986, divorced); Khalilah Tolona (Belinda Boyd) (August 1967-January 1977, divorced); Sonji Roi (August 1964-January 1966, divorced)

-Children: Adopted with Yolanda: Assad; with Veronica: Laila (1977) and Hana (1976); with Aaisha Fletcher: Khalilah (1974); with Kalilah: Muhammad Ibo (1972), Rasheeda and Jamilla (1970); Maryum (1968); with Patricia Harvell: Miya (1971)
+Children: Adopted with Yolanda (Lonnie) Williams: Assad; with Veronica Porche: Laila and Hana; with Aaisha Fletcher: Khaliah; with Khalilah Tolona: Muhammad Ibo Jr., Rasheda, Jamillah and Maryum; with Patricia Harvell: Miya

 He became interested in boxing after reporting the theft of his bike to a policeman who gave boxing lessons at a local community center.

-His book, "GOAT: A Tribute to Muhammad Ali," weighs 75-pounds, and is covered in silk and Louis Vuitton leather.
-It has 792 pages, is 20-by-20-inches, and has 600,000 words and more than 3,000 images.
-GOAT stands for Greatest of All Time.
-Ten thousand were published.
-The first 1,000 were signed and sold for $7,500.
-The other 9,000 sold for $3,000 each.
+His book, "GOAT: A Tribute to Muhammad Ali," weighs 75-pounds and is covered in silk and Louis Vuitton leather.
+It contains more than 3,000 images.
+Ten thousand copies were published.
+The first 1,000 were signed and sold for $7,500 each.
+The remaining 9,000 sold for $3,000 each.
+GOAT stands for "Greatest of All Time."

-1964 - Converts and joins the Nation of Islam, changes his name from Cassius Clay to Muhammad Ali.
+1964 - Converts and joins the Nation of Islam, and changes his name from Cassius Clay to Muhammad Ali.

-April 28, 1967 - As a conscientious objector to the Vietnam War, Ali refuses induction into the U.S. Army.
+April 28, 1967 - As a conscientious objector to the Vietnam War, Ali refuses induction into the US Army.
 The World Boxing Association strips him of his world title.
 New York and other states revoke his license to box.

 March 8, 1971 - Known as the "Fight of the Century," Ali and Joe Frazier split a $5 million purse at Madison Square Garden for Frazier's title.
 After 15 rounds, it's Ali's first professional loss.

-June 28, 1971 - The U.S. Supreme Court reverses Ali's Selective Service violation conviction in a unanimous ruling.
+June 28, 1971 - The US Supreme Court reverses Ali's Selective Service violation conviction in a unanimous ruling.

-March 31, 1973 - Loses NABF title to Ken Norton in the twelfth round.
+March 31, 1973 - Loses the NABF title to Ken Norton in the 12th round.

-January 23, 1974 - Brawls with Joe Frazier at the New York studio of ABC, both fined $5,000.
+January 23, 1974 - Gets in a fight with Frazier at ABC's New York studio, both are fined $5,000.

 1975 - Leaves the Nation of Islam to practice the more mainstream Islamic faith.